EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 * The deployment timestamps, deployer names, and approved change requests for production deployments
 * The deployment lead time and deployment frequency for production deployments

 This is one way to implement compliance as code.
 Work with your change managers to understand the reports they need to satisfy internal compliance requirements.
 Free them up to tackle higher value work, such as orchestrating production deployments of foundational systems.
+Without this, you'll suffer from the [Change management treacle pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#change-management-treacle).

 ## Establish specialists as a service